Pre-Exposure Prophylaxis (PrEP) for HIV

 How well does PrEP work?

 - Several studies have shown PrEP to be more than 90 percent effective in preventing HIV when used daily.
-The level of protection may decrease if doses are missed.
+The level of protection will decrease if doses are missed.

 - PrEP is most effective when combined with other prevention efforts, including using condoms and engaging in counseling.

-Does PrEP prevent other sexually transmitted diseases (STDs)?
+Does PrEP prevent other sexually transmitted diseases (STDs) or pregnancy?

-No, PrEP does not prevent other sexually transmitted diseases (STDs).
+No, PrEP does not prevent other STDs or pregnancy.
 However, using safer sex practices, such as condoms, will prevent STDs and pregnancy while also adding more protection from HIV.

 What should an individual expect if they use PrEP?